SourceGD/riverappbistry/docs/source/dev_guide/index.rst

 Dev Guide
 =========

 This part contains useful information for the developers who wish or are working on RiverApp such as how to generate documentation or how to add new screens to the app.
+This documentation also contain a page for each screen to know how each screen is working.

 .. note::

-    This is not a code documentation
+    #.
+It is suggested to read the screens documentation in the right order to understand how the application works.
+    #.
+It is important to know that the back-end files do not really follow any logic, some functions should have their own file and some classes does not make sens at the moment.
+That is why this documentation is here to help you understand the code.

 Coding Standard
 ===============